jeffreytwoods2/uvsim/README.md

 In the __Memory__ section of the GUI window, you will see the entire contents of the machine's 100-address memory; the memory will always stay up to date as the machine progresses through each program, keeping you informed of the machine's current state at any given time.

 In the __Status__ section, you will see the value currently loaded in the accumulator.
 The accumulator serves as temporary storage for the results of operations; at the end of all relevant operations, the value is most often stored back in memory.
 Beneath the accumulator is the Program Counter; this register points to whichever instruction the machine will execute next.
 You can keep an eye on the Program Counter as it updates live to debug and verify the execution of your program.

+If you've altered a program with the Program Editor and you'd like to save it as a new file, click __Save File__.
+A dialog window will open, allowing you to select the filename you'd like as well as the directory to save it in.
+The file extension should be set automatically, but if it isn't on your system, make sure to set it to ".txt", as this is the only file type that the VM accepts.

 When you have finished running a program, you can load another using the steps mentioned above, and all fields in the GUI will clear their outdated contents and load in values from the new program.